Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

   - *flask render_template*: Render html templates on the webserver.
   - *flask request*: Access user provided information (location, radius, update frequency) to adapt map html file.
 - **app_routes**:
-    - */*: Render index.html with customized map and bootstrapped web application layout.
+    - */*: Render *index.html* with customized map and bootstrapped web application layout.
-    - *map*: Render map.html to include map on web application.
+    - *map*: Render *map.html* to include map on web application.
-    - *manual*: Render manual.html to include a website manual.
+    - *manual*: Render *manual.html* to include a website manual.
-    - *about_us*: Render about_us.html to include About Us page on web application.
+    - *about_us*: Render *about_us.html* to include About Us page on web application.

 ### 6.9 Class Architecture
+The following graph shows how our classes are connected to one another.

 ![static/images/class_architecture.png](static/images/class_architecture.png)

 ___